 Take a virtual tour of Magdeburg's Cathedral with British Historian Michael Ohajuru here.

 This is the coat of arms for the Morzin family, a branch of the royal House of Habsburg, which dates back to the 11th century.

-Those armless figures wearing crowns are Moorish kings deposed from their castles by the armies of the Holy Roman Empire.
+Those crowned, armless figures are Moorish rulers, deposed from their castles by the armies of the Holy Roman Empire.

 The book this image is from, Wappenbuch des höheren Adels der deutschen Bundesstaaten (Heraldic book of the higher nobility of the German states), identifies the emblem with Count Morzin, an aristocrat who was the first to employ the famous English composer Joseph Haydn as his own music director.